-- 1. Recognizing the importance of the relationship with their advisors. - Getting the necessary information needed to understand degree requirements in their respective degree program. - 3.
-Seeking the assistance of advisors/faculty mentors or other university resources on a regular basis. - Keeping their assigned advisors/faculty mentors informed of any academic difficulty and challenges they may be facing. - Taking full responsibility of their decisions in accordance with the best advice and information given.
+- 1. Recognizing the importance of the relationship with their advisors. - 2.
+Getting the necessary information needed to understand degree requirements in their respective degree program. - 3.
+Seeking the assistance of advisors/faculty mentors or other university resources on a regular basis. - 4. informed of any academic difficulty and challenges they may be facing. - 5.
+Taking full responsibility of their decisions in accordance with the best advice and information aiven.